Skip to content

 As your baby grows into a toddler, sleep is still a huge priority.
 For most toddlers and preschoolers, this includes an afternoon nap.
 Let me show you some sample toddler sleep schedules and answer common questions parents ask about naps for toddlers, preschoolers, and young children.

-If you’re finding that keeping a nap is negatively affecting night sleep for your little one, it may be time to drop your toddler’s nap from their sleep schedule.
+If you think keeping a nap is negatively affecting night sleep for your little one, it may be time to drop your toddler’s nap from their sleep schedule.
 Ask yourself:

 • Does your toddler or preschooler take more than 30 minutes to fall asleep at bedtime?